dojoengine/book/docs/pages/client/sdk/unity/important-concepts.md

 # Dojo Unity Concepts

-To dive into the exciting world of on-chain games and worlds with Unity, let's explore some essential concepts:
+To dive into the exciting world of onchain games and worlds with Unity, let's explore some essential concepts:

 ## World Manager